-- Using disrespectful, harassing, aggressive, or otherwise unprofessional behavior with colleagues, supervisors, or clients.
-If evidence exists to indicate that a student clinician has behaved disrespectfully or inappropriately aggressively, they will meet with the Center Director to discuss the concerns and they will be required to complete readings about professional interactions and then will practice appropriate communication strategies to use in the workplace with the Center Director until the Center Director is satisfied that that the concern has been resolved.
+- Incompetent service delivery: If a student clinician does not respond sufficiently to short-term interventions administered by their clinical supervisors or the Center Director, they may be asked to complete additional training (e.g., taking a course in a related field, completing an additional evidence-based practice assignment related to a client, viewing an ASHA webinar in a topic area related to the student's area of concern).
+If such interventions are not sufficient and the student earns a grade lower than a B for any Practicum course, the student will retake the course and they will not accrue clinical hours for the semester in which the non-passing grade was assigned.
+Note that all four Practicum courses need to be taken before a student is permitted to complete their two Externships. - Using disrespectful, harassing, aggressive, or otherwise unprofessional behavior with colleagues, supervisors, or clients: If evidence exists to indicate that a student clinician has behaved disrespectfully or inappropriately aggressively, they will meet with the Center Director to discuss the concerns and they will be required to complete readings about professional interactions and then will practice appropriate communication strategies to use in the workplace with the Center Director until the Center Director is satisfied that that the concern has been resolved.
 Additionally, the student's semester clinical practicum grade will be reduced by one letter grade; student clinicians who fall below the B level as a result of the grade reduction may have to retake the Clinical Practicum course and will not be able to enroll in Externships until all Clinical Practicum experiences have been passed.
-Questions of harassment will be directed to the College's attorney and, in very serious cases, could be grounds for dismissal from the program and the College. - The concern and related action plan will be documented by the clinical supervisor or Center Director in Starfish. - Students who engage in major HIPAA or FERPA violations (e.g., knowingly sharing protected health information, accessing charts of clients who are not on their caseload without following proper reporting procedures, etc.) will receive a grade reduction for their final semester Practicum grade.
+Questions of harassment will be directed to the College's attorney and, in very serious cases, could be grounds for dismissal from the program and the College. - Students who engage in major HIPAA or FERPA violations (e.g., knowingly sharing protected health information, accessing charts of clients who are not on their caseload without following proper reporting procedures, etc.) will receive a grade reduction for their final semester Practicum grade.
 If this reduction results in a Practicum grade lower than a B, the student will retake the course prior to completing their Externship experiences.